kiliantscherny/Fun-With-LEGO-data/README.md

 >- Building a dashboard to visualize the data

 ### My topic
-I'm going to build a dashboard to visualize the data from the Rebrickable database, Brick Insights and LEGO's website.
+I'm going to build a dashboard to visualize the data from the Rebrickable database, Brick Insights and the Aggregated Lego data.

 The dashboard will allow you to easily explore data about LEGO sets, enriched with information about their price, rating and more.

-This will empower you to answer questions like:
-- Are LEGO sets with more pieces higher rated on average?
-- What is the price per element for different sets?
-- Which themes have the greatest number of ratings?

-And much, much more.
+I'm primarily interested in answering questions around sets, prices, ratings and reviews.
+However, due to the large amount of data available, there are many other questions that could be answered with this data – I'm just going to tackle a few, but feel free to explore more!

 ### My approach